bartificer/programming-by-stealth/docs/pbs35.md

 The visual size of the text box depends on the font size.
 The bigger the font size the taller the text box.
 The length of the text box is controlled by the `size` attribute, and specified as a number of characters, not a pixel size or percentage.

 The number of characters that can be typed before the browser will prevent further entry is controlled by the `maxlength` attribute.
-If you set a `size` of 10 and a `maxlength` of 3, the text box will be rendered large enough for 10 characters, but the browser will prevent the user every typing more than 3 characters.
+If you set a `size` of 10 and a `maxlength` of 3, the text box will be rendered large enough for 10 characters, but the browser will prevent the user from ever typing more than 3 characters.
 If you do it the other way around, the text box will be small, but will accept up to 10 characters of input, scrolling as needed.
 In general, you usually want a little more space than the maximum length, so you might set a `maxlength` of 2 and a `size` of 3:

 ```html
 <form action="javascript:void(0);">